 Traditional Use, Non-Traditional Circumstances

 The new WCAG 2.5.4 concerns motion actuation.
-Essentially, accessible websites which follow this guideline do not require motion to function, and any motion activation can be turned off if needed.
-To explain the UX behind this guideline, Henry asked developers to consider two potential users who might benefit: a user who struggles with hand tremors and therefore might accidentally activate a function without meaning to, or a user on a bumpy bus, who might do the same.
+Accessible websites which follow this guideline do not require motion to function, and any motion activation can be turned off if needed.
+To explain the UX behind this guideline, Henry asked developers to consider two potential users who might benefit: a user who struggles with hand tremors and therefore might accidentally activate a function without meaning to, or a user on a bumpy bus who might do the same.
 Sites that incorporate WCAG 2.5.4 would be usable for both people.
-If your website or application serves elderly users, or users who are often on-the-go, it will be obvious why web accessibility matters in this case.

 Removing Barriers and Inconveniences

-This criterion also removes an inconvenience which all users are likely familiar; trying to tap a tiny button while browsing on a mobile device.
+This criterion also removes an inconvenience all users are likely familiar with: trying to tap a tiny button while browsing on a mobile device.
 When controls are large and prominent, the site is more usable for everyone.
-Though this criteria is rated AAA and most rules and standards only require AA compliance, it’s worthy of consideration even if it doesn’t present a legal risk.
+Though this criterion is rated AAA and most rules require only AA compliance, it’s worthy of consideration even if it doesn’t present a legal risk.

 Adapting to New Technology First

-In some cases, functions that are essential for users with some disabilities eventually become desirable functions for all users as new technology develops.
-One example of this is voice commands and voice search.
-For users who cannot use a keyboard, the use of voice commands to navigate a site are very helpful, even imperative.
+In some cases, functions that are essential for users with disabilities eventually become desirable functions for all users as new technology develops.
+One example is voice commands and voice search.
+For users who cannot use a keyboard, the use of voice commands to navigate a site is very helpful, even imperative.
 This is often completed through ARIA labels on buttons and links.
 WCAG 2.5.3: Label in Name requires the accessible label to be in the name of the element it describes.

-To illustrate this from a UX standpoint, Henry described a the case of a real user who tried to submit a website form using voice commands.
-On screen, the button was “send,” however the label was “submit,” which the user could not know since they didn’t use a screen reader.
+To illustrate this from a UX standpoint, Henry described the case of a real user who tried to submit a website form using voice commands.
+On screen, the button was “send,” however the label was “submit,” which the user could not know.

-As the use of home assistants and other Internet of Things (IoT) devices have increased, voice searches have also increased dramatically, and will continue to do so.
+As the use of home assistants and other Internet of Things (IoT) devices has increased, voice searches have also increased dramatically, and will continue to do so.
 Many IoT devices process web pages similarly to a screen reader, and read them out to users instead of showing them.
 Web developers who properly label key elements of their site will already be ahead of this trend, allowing users to search their site, submit information, and perform other tasks through voice commands alone.
-This may be particularly important for websites or applications targeting multitaskers, such as recipe sites for parents in the kitchen, podcast sites for drivers, or fitness applications for runners.
-As more users rely on web searches and services while conducting other activities, voice commands will become more important.

 Building a Better Web and Better UX